Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 3) Green juices.
 Spinach, parsley – these are rich in chlorophyll, a pigment that has a natural cleansing effect.
 An eight ounce blend of two ounces of green juice and two ounces of carrot juice, diluted with an equal amount of water.
 You can also find fresh vegetable juices with this combo at your health food store such as Whole Foods

 The gallbladder is a very important organ.
 It is NOT an extra body part that you can do without as you will soon discover.
-Symptoms include: low thyroid, headaches, right shoulder pain to bloating, low vitamin D and even high cholesterol.
+Symptoms include: low thyroid, headaches and right shoulder pain to bloating, low vitamin D and even high cholesterol.

 For Sludge & faulty gallbladder function.